kuzzleio/documentation/src/api/1/controller-memory-storage/hgetall/index.md

 ## Response

-Return the requested hash content as a `field: value` object.
+Returns the requested hash content as a `field: value` object.

 ```javascript
 {